kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 ## Production Readiness Review Questionnaire
 ### Feature enablement and rollback

-* **How can this feature be enabled / disabled in a live cluster?** Change the kubelet configuration to set the cpumanager policy option to `smtalign`
+* **How can this feature be enabled / disabled in a live cluster?**
+  - [X] Feature gate (also fill in values in `kep.yaml`).
+    - Feature gate name: `CPUManagerPolicyOptions`.
+    - Components depending on the feature gate: kubelet
+  - [X] Change the kubelet configuration to set the cpumanager policy option to `smtalign`
-* **Does enabling the feature change any default behavior?** No
+* **Does enabling the feature change any default behavior?**
+  - Yes, it makes the behaviour of the `cpumanager` static policy more restrictive and can lead to pod admission rejection.
-* **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?** Yes, through kubelet configuration - switch to a different policy.
+* **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
+  - Yes, disabling the feature gate shuts down the feature completely; alternatively,
+  - Yes, through kubelet configuration - switch to a different policy.
 * **What happens if we reenable the feature if it was previously rolled back?** No changes.
 Existing container will not see their allocation changed.
 New containers will.
-* **Are there any tests for feature enablement/disablement?** E2E tests will ensure full backward compatible behaviour if the feature is not used.
+* **Are there any tests for feature enablement/disablement?**
+  - A specific e2e test will demonstrate that the default behaviour is preserved when the feature gate is disabled, or when the feature is not used (2 separate tests)

 ### Rollout, Upgrade and Rollback Planning